Mum confession: The easy mindfulness technique I use with my 5-year-old

-The Bubble technique, if case you are wondering, is a mindfulness technique that teaches children how to manage and deal with their emotions, especially when they get upset or angry.
+The Bubble technique, in case you are wondering, is a mindfulness technique that teaches children how to manage and deal with their emotions, especially when they get upset or angry.

-How it works is that when your child feels angry or overwhelmed, they literally step away from the situation and take a moment to just breathe and try to 'pop the angry bubbles' that they have in their tummy.
+When your child feels angry or overwhelmed, get them to step away from the situation and take a moment to breathe and try to 'pop the angry bubbles' that they have in their tummy.

-Mindfulness, according to the experts, is a brain exercise where the person focuses on a single object—your breath, sounds around you, or even chewing your food.
-This act of “being present” and focus can recalibrate the brain.”
+Mindfulness, according to the experts, is a brain exercise where the person focuses on a single object—your breathing, sounds around you, or even chewing your food.
+This act of “being present” and focus can recalibrate the brain.

 And actually, as it turns out, you can actually change the physical formation of your brain when you regularly practice mindfulness.
-One of the specific areas that gets changed is your fight or flight center, or the amygdala.
+One of the specific areas that is changed is your fight or flight center - the amygdala.
 The amygdala is our body’s command center for dealing with stress and it physically shrinks when a person regularly practices mindfulness.
 Whereas, the prefrontal cortex, which is responsible for decision-making and awareness becomes thicker.